DatHonestDude/DatHonestDude/README.md

 - 👋 Hi, I’m @soumeswar
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently Computer Science
+- 🌱 I’m currently learning about Computer Science
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me soumeswarbhuty@gmail.com
 - 😄 Pronouns: He/Him